bitwise-rude/chip8-c/README.md

 ./chip8 roms/6-keypad.ch8
 ```

-> Other ROMs can be found through a simple google search.
+> Other ROMs can be found in the internet through a simple google search.

 ----